kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Gerard Reve – Zodra het een naam heeft is het bezworen.

 Apologetics is the science of explanation.
 Meta-alert!
 It’s the science of explaining, that’s like, the religion of believing.
 Anyways, it sounds good to me.
 I explain a lot.
 Rather, I apologize a lot.

+regretfully acknowledging or excusing an offense or failure: she was very apologetic about the whole incident.
+• of the nature of a formal defense or justification of something such as a theory or religious doctrine: the apologetic proposition that production for profit is the same thing as production for need.

 I heard a quote somewhere recently which I don’t remember exactly, but it went something like: